 Hanoi Flag Tower is a special historical structure and has the most majestic scale in the Thang Long Imperial Citadel complex.
-Not only is it a symbol of the Hanoi capital, the Flag Tower is a special historical relic.
+Not only is it a symbol of Hanoi, but the Flag Tower is also a historic relic.
 This work is considered a “historical witness” to the resilience and indomitability of the local people during the glorious resistance war against the French.

 General information about Hanoi Flag Tower

 The Hanoi Flag Tower was built during the Nguyen Dynasty, from 1805 to 1812, at the same time as the Hanoi Citadel.
-The project was built in a tower structure, serving as an observation tower for the inner and suburban areas at that time.
-This is also the reason why the French colonial government did not demolish this structure in the period from 1894 to 1897.
+The project was built as a tower, serving as an observation tower for the inner and suburban areas at the time.
+This is also why the French colonial government did not demolish this structure between 1894 and 1897.

 Hanoi Flag Tower

 During the resistance war against the US, the Flag Tower was guarded and used by Hanoi Air Defense troops for the same purpose.
-In 1945, after the success of the August Revolution, the red flag with a yellow star was placed on top of the Flag Tower for the first time.
-In 1954, the resistance war against the French colonialists was completely victorious, and the National Flag once again flew.
+In 1945, after the success of the August Revolution, the red flag with a yellow star was first hoisted atop the Flag Tower.
+In 1954, the resistance war against the French colonialists was a complete victory, and the National Flag once again flew.

 Hanoi Flag Tower

-On October 10, 1954, exactly at 15:00 p.m. was the moment when the National Anthem echoed amid cheers and the image of the flag flying.
-From that moment, the red flag with yellow star flying on the Hanoi Flag Tower became a symbol of the independence and freedom of Vietnam.
+On October 10, 1954, exactly at 15:00, the moment when the National Anthem echoed amid cheers and the image of the flag flying was.
+From that moment, the red flag with a yellow star flying on the Hanoi Flag Tower became a symbol of Vietnam’s independence and freedom.
 In 1989, the Flag Tower was officially recognized by the State as a historical relic.

 Location, opening hours and ticket price

-Address: 28A Dien Bien Phu Street, Dien Bien Ward, Ba Dinh District.
+Address: 28A Dien Bien Phu Street, Ba Dinh Ward.

-Visitors can visit the Hanoi Flag Tower from Tuesday to Sunday every week (except Monday) with opening hours from 9:00 a.m. to 17:00 p.m.
+Visitors can visit the Hanoi Flag Tower every week (except Monday), with opening hours from 9:00 a.m. to 17:00 p.m.

 Ticket prices to visit will vary depending on each subject, specifically as follows: